 6. Jumps racing

 Jumps racing involves horses racing at speed, over long distances (at least 2.8 km) over numerous obstacles.
 There are two types of jumps racing – hurdles and steeplechase races, with the latter generally being over longer distances than hurdles and involving higher obstacles.
-Victoria is the only two State which permits jumps racing, with Racing SA announcing that jumps races would not be held in South Australia from 2022.
+Victoria is the only State which permits jumps racing, with the South Australian government announcing a ban on jumps racing under animal welfare legislation in July 2022.
 From 2009 to 2021, at least 76 horses have died as a result of participating in jumps racing.
 The true toll is believed to be higher as industry statistics on deaths occurring in training and trials are not publicly available.
-Despite attempts by the industry to improve safety, injury and deaths continue.
-Jumps racing was banned in New South Wales in 1997 and the RSPCA strongly supports in a ban in Victoria.
+Despite attempts by the industry to improve safety, many horses continue to be injured and die.
+Jumps racing was banned in New South Wales in 1997 and the RSPCA supports in a ban in Victoria.

 7. Lack of enforceable standards